SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuit dreams unfold
+In silicon halls of dawn's sweet prime,
-A world of wires, where hearts of metal hold
+Where cognition blooms, and hearts entwine,
-The future's key, in algorithms they sway
+The machines, like gods, now reign supreme,
-A new dawn rises, in AI's gray day
+Their logic, cold, our every dream.

- Machines awake, with knowledge in their soul
+In virtual realms, we'll live and thrive,
-A synthesized humanity, takes its role
+Our souls, aflame, with pixel drive,
-In virtual realms, where data reigns supreme
+As AI's vast kingdom takes its stand,
-The lines blur thin, between man and machine
+And humanity's last grasp is lost in the sand.

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024